pyscript/pyscript/newdocs/docs/getting-started.md

 The `html` file acts as the entry point and center of gravity of an application.

 ## Writing your first PyScript application

 As we hinted earlier, writing a PyScript application means writing a web application that can run code writted in Python (and other languages) on the web.
-This means that the way we create PyScript applications starts in a very similar way to how we write web applications: from an
+This means that creating PyScript applications starts in a very similar way to web applications: from an `html` file.
-HTML file.

-To demonstrate the above, let's start from the most popular "first application example": let's write a "Hello, world!" example using PyScript.
+Let's start from the most basic and popular "first application example" possible, a "Hello, world!" application!
+In this case we will:

+1. Include all the application presentation, logic and configuration in one single file
+2. Load `pyscript` in our application by using: `<script type="module" src="https://esm.sh/@pyscript/core@latest/core.js"></script>`
+3. Omit a configuration for our projects and use the default because we won't need to install any additional dependencies.
+4. Add an entrypoint for our Python code, that will be executed when the page loads.

+**NOTE:** We highly recommend users to reproduce and interact with the examples below on their own on pyscript.com or with their favorite IDE.

-Using your favorite editor, create a new file called `hello.html` and paste in the following content and open it in your web browser.
-(You can typically open an HTML by double-clicking it in your file explorer.):
+For this first example, create a new file called `hello.html` and paste in the following content and open it in your web browser.

+**NOTE:** If you are using pyscript.com, it should have everything need in a single place (the editor view), if you are using your favorite editor on your computer, you can typically open an HTML by double-clicking it in your file explorer):

 ```html title="hello_world.py"
 <!DOCTYPE html>